 Depending on the profile selected, the engine responds more spontaneously or more in harmony with the movements of the accelerator.
-Additionally, when the Eco profile is selected, the Start-Stop function is automatically activated.
+Additionally, when Eco mode is selected, the Start-stop function is automatically activated.

 In vehicles with automatic transmission, the gear change points are modified to position them in lower or higher engine speed ranges.
-Additionally, the Eco profile activates the inertia function, enabling consumption to be further reduced.
+Additionally, the Eco1) mode activates the Inertia function, enabling consumption to be further reduced.

-In manual gearbox vehicles, the Eco profile causes the gear change recommendation indications that appear on the dash panel to vary, facilitating more efficient driving. "
+In manual gearbox vehicles, Eco1 mode causes the gear change recommendation indications that appear on the instrument panel to vary, facilitating more efficient driving.